 Born 14 September 1869 at Glengower, near Castlemaine [although birth certificate reads born at nearby Newstead – b/c 24113].
 He married Margaret McKenzie in 1896 – thought to be at Gillieston in the Goulburn Valley.
 In 1899 he was listed as a farmer of nearby Undera, north of Mooroopna and was commissioner of the Rodney Trust.
 The Trust was set up following the introduction of formal irrigation in 1884 in order to control the flow of water.

-In June 1902 they moved to a grazing property called “Glenwood” , Dykehead Queensland, where the Burnett and Auburn Rivers meet – “when Degilbo was the terminus of the railway”.
+In 1899 he was bequeathed all real estate in his mother’s will.
+In June 1902 they moved to a grazing property called “Glenwood”, Dykehead Queensland, where the Burnett and Auburn Rivers meet – “when Degilbo was the terminus of the railway”.
 The area was later known as Munduberra.
 He died during a visit back to Undera on 2 August 1916 aged 46 and is buried there.
 Death Notice in The Argus.
 An obituary.

 Margaret McKenzie was born at Shepparton in 1870.
 Here parents were John McKenzie (born Poolewe, WesterRoss 1833 – died Moopoona 4 May 1910) & Mary McLeod (born Snizort Parish Skye 1842 – died Mooroopna 24 September 1905).
 Margaret died 8 December 1932 at Munduberra, Queensland.